 Example 1: Given a scenario of a design-bid-build (DBB) delivery the design prime contractor(s) would develop their BIM execution plan with planning for the successful handoff of BIM deliverables described within this addendum for the design effort to PSU and the builder(s) for continued progression of execution towards an eventual successful handoff to PSU for operations.
 Similarly, the prime contractor builder(s) and agent(s) would review the designer(s) BxP and deliverables in order to incorporate relevant preceding efforts in the most efficacious way into their BIM execution strategy.
-Through this approach the builder(s) and agent(s).
+Through this approach the builder(s) and agent(s) would successfully execute the requirements described in this addendum for the builder(s).